eresearchqut/ontvisc/README.md

 ```

 ## Installing the required indexes and references
+Depending on the mode you are intersted to run, you will need to install some databases and references.

 | Mode | Index | Description |
 | --- | --- | --- |